DataDanD/Cancer-Capstone-Portfolio/README.md

     https://seer.cancer.gov/stdpopulations/

 Preprocessing:
-Filter all data for California
+1) Filter all data for California
-Limit years after 2001 to avoid missing values remove populations under a certain quantity group dataframes by year, county, age, race and sex merge data on same columns that were used to group create models
+2) Limit years after 2001 to avoid missing values
+3) Remove populations under a certain quantity
+4) Group dataframes by year, county, age, race and sex
+5) Merge data on same columns that were used to group
+6) Create models

 Models:
 1) Linear Regression